Qualitative equivalence between incompatibility and Bell nonlocality: Abstract

 \section{Abstract}

-Measurement incompatibility is necessary but not sufficient for violation of a Bell inequality.
-The structure of (in)compatibility relations among a set of measurements can be represented by a {\em joint measurability structure}, i.e., a hypergraph with its vertices representing measurements and its hyperedges representing all (and only) compatible sets of measurements.
-We show that for any joint measurability structure that admits at least a pair of incompatible vertices (i.e., a {\em non-trivial} joint measurability structure), there exists a quantum realization with a set of measurements that enables a Bell violation.
-In other words, we identify, for any joint measurability structure, an incompatible set of measurements that is sufficient for a Bell violation.
+Measurements in quantum theory can fail to be jointly measurable.
+Like entanglement, this incompatibility of measurements is necessary but not sufficient for violating Bell inequalities.
+The (in)compatibility relations among a set of measurements can be represented by a joint measurability structure,\textit{ i.e.}, a hypergraph whose vertices denote measurements and hyperedges denote all and only compatible sets of measurements.
+Since incompatibility is necessary for a Bell violation, the joint measurability structure on each wing of a Bell experiment must necessarily be non-trivial, \textit{i.e.,} it must admit a subset of incompatible vertices.
+Here we show that for any non-trivial joint measurability structure with a finite set of vertices, there exists a quantum realization with a set of measurements that enables a Bell violation,\textit{ i.e.}, given that Alice has access to this incompatible set of measurements, there exists a set of measurements for Bob and an entangled state shared between them such that they can jointly violate a Bell inequality.
+Hence, a non-trivial joint measurability structure is not only necessary for a Bell violation, but also sufficient.